cocotb/cocotb/docs/source/writing_testbenches.rst

 value for an unsigned number: ``-2**(Nbits - 1) <= value <= 2**Nbits - 1``
 Note: assigning out-of-range values will raise an :exc:`OverflowError`.

-A :class:`BinaryValue` object can be used instead of a Python int to assign a value to signals with more fine-grained control (e.g. signed values only).
+A :class:`~cocotb.types.LogicArray` object can be used instead of a Python int to assign a value to signals with more fine-grained control (e.g. signed values only).

 .. code-block:: verilog